Environmental management plan

 The PGAE is aligned with the strategic objective of the CNFL: "Consolidate the environmental sustainability of the company with a perspective of excellence in services and social responsibility".

-The PGAE is aligned with the Environmental Policy of the CNFL and allows compliance with the provisions of Decree No.36499-S-MINAET "Regulation for the development of institutional environmental management programs in the public sector of Costa Rica."
+The PGAE is aligned with the Environmental Policy of the CNFL and allows compliance with the provisions of Decree Nº36499-S-MINAET “Regulation for the elaboration of programs of institutional environmental management in the public sector of Costa Rica”.

 The PGAE is composed of the environmental programs described below: